 Sunday Schools in Hungerford:

-In Hungerford a Sunday School was established at the Free Grammar School, but it was, according to the 1792 Universal British directory, unsuccessful.
+In Hungerford a Sunday School was established at the Free Grammar School (in Church Croft), but it was, according to the 1792 Universal British Directory, unsuccessful.

 Sunday Schools went on to be established at many of the churches and schools in Hungerford.